eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 | Article 5a European Digital Identity Wallets                | ...
 4. European Digital Identity Wallets shall enable the user, in a manner that is user-friendly, transparent, and traceable by the user, to: ... (b) generate pseudonyms and store them encrypted and locally within the European Digital Identity Wallet; ...                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                     |
 | Article 5b European Digital Identity Wallet-Relying Parties | ...
 9. ...
 Relying parties shall not refuse the use of pseudonyms, where the identification of the user is not required by Union or national law. ...                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                    |

+Note that the choice given to the User when choosing their pseudonym (as pr.
+Recital 22, 57, and Article 5) necessarily must be subject to restrictions.
+Alternatively, it will be impossible to prevent two Users from choosing the same pseudonym and thus authentication as such pseudonym would not provide any meaningful guarantee.
+Such restriction may be to ensure that a pseudonym must contain sufficient entropy to prevent collisions which will still enable the User to choose their pseudonyms by using different randomness.
+A User can be given such a choice for any of the different pseudonym types presented in [Chapter 2](#2-types-of-pseudonyms).

-Note: Additionally, pseudonyms are mentioned in Article 32 and Annex IV about the validation of qualified electronic signatures and certificates.
+Additionally, pseudonyms are mentioned in Article 32 and Annex IV about the validation of qualified electronic signatures and certificates.
 However, the use of pseudonyms in this context is completely independent from the notion of pseudonyms used by the Wallet Unit for authentication, as discussed in this discussion paper.

 ### 3.2 [CIR.2024.2979] about Pseudonyms